fathym-it/docs/docs/getting-started/overview.md

   - Azure Connection
   - Setup Review

-For setups that would like a hybrid-cloud without Azure connectivity, please visit [document](guides/starting-without-azure)
+For setups that would like a hybrid-cloud without Azure connectivity, please visit [Starting without Azure](guides/starting-without-azure)

 ## Fathym Account Creation